archlinux/alpm/alpm-soname/README.md

 # alpm-soname

-A library and command line toolkit for looking up [`soname`] data in an ALPM context
+A library and command line interface for looking up [`soname`] data in an ALPM context

 [`soname`]: https://alpm.archlinux.page/specifications/alpm-soname.7.html